Table of Contents

 19.1.2 maintaining appropriate access to the Network Infrastructure in accordance with U. T. System and Institutional information security Policies, Standards, and Procedures; and

-19.1.3 managing, testing, and installing updates to operating systems and applications for network equipment under their responsibility.
+19.1.3 managing, testing, and installing updates to operating systems and applications for network equipment under their responsibility, in accordance with the Minimum Security Standards for Mission Critical Systems.

 19.2 Computing Devices.
 To protect against malicious attack, all Computing Devices on U. T. Austin networks will be security hardened based on Risk and must be administered according to Policies, Standards, and Procedures prescribed by U. T. Austin.